When rail companies say their trains are ‘on time’ - however you know they aren’t

-On the journey home it’s your family who are suffering.
-We have four young children; if my train is delayed I won’t reach read using one of them, build a little Lego or play inside their Minecraft world.
-Minor things - however, not if you’re four or seven yrs . old and possess waited all day to do something with daddy.
+On the journey home it’s the household who are suffering.
+I have four young children; if my train is delayed I won’t reach read and among them, build a little Lego or play in their Minecraft world.
+Minor things - but not if you’re four or seven yrs . old and also have waited throughout the day to behave with daddy.

-The stories you need to read, in one handy email
+The stories you should read, in a handy email

-My spouse suffers similarly, waiting those short while more to the extra set of hands to offer her an escape.
-Evenings out are precious and few, but we've often overlooked trips towards the cinema because my late arrival has meant we can’t get there over time.
-Snippets of time, perhaps, however they are persistent and cumulatively corrosive.
+My spouse suffers similarly, waiting those few minutes more to the extra pair of hands to provide her a rest.
+Evenings out are precious and few, but we've often overlooked trips to the cinema because my late arrival has meant we can’t arrive in time.
+Snippets of your time, perhaps, but they are persistent and cumulatively corrosive.

-Why this difference between my experience as well as the PPMs?
-In the first place, they don’t reflect actual passenger journeys but are instead an unrealistic method of trying to capture punctuality.
-“Late” for a rail company is arriving five minutes late at the destination, using what occur in between irrelevant because the measure is not taken 'till the end from the journey.
-Therefore if the train is running late it could skip a few stations to make it.
-Five minutes is a wide margin.
-On other national railways, including those invoved with Japan and Switzerland, the margin is slimmer for defining a train as late.
+So why this distinction between my experience and also the PPMs?
+For a start, they don’t reflect actual passenger journeys but are instead an unrealistic method of attempting to capture punctuality.
+“Late” for any rail clients are arriving 5 minutes late at your destination, with what occurs in between irrelevant as the is through not taken 'till the end with the journey.
+Therefore if the train is running late it could skip several stations making it.
+Five minutes is also a wide margin.
+On other national railways, for example those who work in Japan and Switzerland, the margin is slimmer for defining a train as late.

-Also, the figures the rail companies give on their own posters are an aggregation across the day and the week; and so they don’t consider the amount of people using a train.
-So trains carrying hundreds of people could be late regularly, but trains on a single route operating late at night or at the weekend and carry just a number of passengers can arrive on time and mask the large impact of the other service failures.
+Also, the figures the rail companies give on their posters are an aggregation across the day and the week; and they don’t consider the number of people employing a train.
+So trains carrying countless people may be late regularly, but trains for a passing fancy route that run shortly before bedtime or in the weekend and carry just a couple of passengers can arrive on time and mask the huge impact from the other service failures.

 Crushing the commuters: does train chaos threaten not able to London?

-There's adequate information about compensation for cancelled and late trains in the event the delay is a lot more than 30 minutes, but can it be enough?
-Approximately 7% of my journeys fell to the category where I possibly could claim.
-But the proportion of journeys Quarter-hour late was nearly 20%.
+There's adequate information regarding compensation for cancelled and late trains if the delay is more than thirty minutes, but can it be enough?
+About 7% of my journeys fell in to the category where I really could claim.
+However the proportion of journeys Fifteen minutes late was nearly 20%.

-The train companies tell us that they are undertaking immeasureable try to increase their services, only if we are able to bear together longer - but it’s a promise that appears to be perpetually dangled before us and never fulfilled.
-The Reggie Perrin joke is Age forty, what has evolved ever since then, with the exception of the eye-wateringly high fares, supposedly to cover the rail nirvana that never comes?
+The train companies reveal they are undertaking huge amounts of try to increase their services, only if we could bear together a little longer - but it’s a promise that seems being perpetually dangled in front of us rather than fulfilled.
+The Reggie Perrin joke is Age forty, but what has changed since then, except for the eye-wateringly high fares, supposedly to fund the rail nirvana that never comes?

-I know that doesn't every issue is inside the power over the rail companies or Network Rail.
-Weather brings circumstances that no quantity of preparation could handle.
-And then there may be the human factor: trespassers and fatalities, that are probably hardest to manage, in fact passengers are understanding about these.
-Overall, though, these take into account probably lower than 10% of delays, in accordance with Network Rail.
-In fact, other delays are inside the scope from the rail firms or Network Rail to manage.
+I understand that not every concern is inside control of the rail companies or Network Rail.
+The elements brings circumstances that no level of preparation could handle.
+And then there will be the human factor: trespassers and fatalities, which are probably hardest to handle, in fact passengers are understanding about these.
+Overall, though, these account for probably less than 10% of delays, in accordance with Network Rail.
+The truth is, almost every other delays are inside the scope with the rail firms or Network Rail to manage.

-The rail companies lack the incentive to tackle this issue, since the management of the figures is in their control.
-The “five minutes” on the terminus could have been acceptable inside the era of British Rail in the event it used someone having a clipboard marking off the arrival time, however in age of digital recording and data-sharing a more sophisticated measure is needed that appears at the journey as a whole.
-Also, thirty minutes is too long a delay for compensation being paid.
-Lowering the limit to fifteen minutes will mean a better possibility of suffering financial loss, so would encourage shareholders to push for much better punctuality.
-There also needs to be considered a weighting system for late-running trains, so the ones that inconvenience more and more passengers have a greater corresponding impact on the general figures than less busy services.
+The rail companies lack the incentive to tackle this issue, because the management of the figures lies in their control.
+The “five minutes” at the terminus might have been acceptable in the era of British Rail when it used someone using a clipboard marking off of the arrival time, but in age digital recording and data-sharing a more elaborate measure is required that appears on the journey in general.
+Also, 30 minutes is just too long a delay for compensation being paid.
+Decreasing the limit to 15 minutes will mean a greater chance of suffering financial loss, so would encourage shareholders to push for better punctuality.
+There also need to be considered a weighting system for late-running trains, so the ones that inconvenience large numbers of passengers possess a greater corresponding impact on the overall figures than less busy services.

-I've had enough and will be leaving my job london soon for one better home.
-I feel guilty for quitting only for annually, but while we are served so poorly by our railways no salary can justify the stress, exhaustion and misery that comes with a commute to London.
+I have had enough and you will be leaving my job in London soon for just one better home.
+I feel guilty for quitting only for per year, but while we're served so poorly by our railways no salary can justify the worries, exhaustion and misery that accompany a commute to London.

 Response from Southern Railway

-We asked Southern Railway to answer the allegations produced by Matt Steel.
-Inside a statement, it said: “We are sorry people features a bad time … We realize it’s been a difficult time for passengers using the constraints at London Bridge while it’s being rebuilt, and more recently using the consequences of our own ongoing industrial relations issues.
+We asked Southern Railway to respond to the allegations created by Matt Steel.
+Inside a statement, it said: “We are sorry the various readers features a bad time … We realize it’s been difficulty for passengers using the constraints at London Bridge while it’s being rebuilt, plus more recently using the consequences of our ongoing industrial relations issues.

-“Our performance figures … as a whole may well not reflect a person’s individual experience, and we always work hard to make improvements across the network - we don’t see the industry PPM measure as a target being achieved, but we strive to obtain every train to its destination at its published arrival time.
+“Our performance figures … as a whole may well not reflect a person’s individual experience, and we still work tirelessly to make improvements over the network - we don’t see the industry PPM measure being a target to be achieved, but we strive to acquire every train to its destination at its published arrival time.

-“It’s helpful to see your reader has noticed that there is more details available on claiming compensation for delays, and increasing numbers of claims be affected by it.
-However, we know that a minimum qualifying period of 15 minutes for compensation continues to be required, and this is something that the Department for Transport is considering.”
+“It’s helpful to see your reader has noticed that there is certainly more details on claiming compensation for delays, and increasing numbers of claims be affected by it.
+However, we realize that a minimum qualifying period of 15 minutes for compensation has been called for, which is a thing that the Department for Transport is considering.”

-Southern added that although some trains do skip stops to make up time, it is rare and that “if this is achieved, there is nothing to gain performance measure-wise like a train that skips stops is asserted as a PPM failure - even if it does reach its destination on time”.
+Southern added that although some trains do skip stops to produce up time, it is rare which “if this is done, you'll find nothing to gain performance measure-wise being a train that skips stops is asserted being a PPM failure - even when it will reach its destination on time”.